 She was a 2013-2014 North Carolina Arts Council poetry fellow, and has received an NEA creative writing fellowship as well as major grants in West Virginia and Kentucky.
 Her awards include the Greg Grummer, Nazim Hikmet, and Byron Herbert Reece poetry prizes.

 Nieman is the author of three novels: Blood Clay, a novel of the New South, which was honored with the Eric Hoffer Prize in General Fiction; a novel about the Rust Belt of the 1970s, Survivors; and a science fiction title, Neena Gathering, recently reissued as a classic in the post-apocalyptic genre.
-A fourth book, Backwater, is now in submission, and research for a new novel included a month hiking solo in Scotland.
 She also has published a collection of short stories, Fidelities, and two earlier poetry collections, Wake Wake Wake and Hotel Worthy.

 Awards and Recognition

 - National Endowment for the Arts creative writing fellowship